Groundwater Monitoring Campaign

 To ensure the availability of good quality, granular, location-specific data on groundwater, the campaign aims to measure well water levels across India and facilitate a robust understanding of its current situation- thus aiding better management and governance at all levels.

-Since 2020, thousands of people across the country are measuring the water level of wells, twice a year.
-Last year, 3000+ individuals participated independently or with 120+ NGOs across India to measure 40,000+ wells before and after the monsoons.
-This time, our goal is to map atleast 50,000 wells.
+Last year, 3600+individuals participated independently or with 100+ NGOs across India to measure 36,000+ wells before and after the monsoons.
+This time, our goal is to map at least 50,000 wells.

 Sustainable management of our water resources, especially groundwater, requires each and everyone of us to work together.
 Come, become a Water Champion and measure the water levels in your region to understand this precious resource better.